theturboturnip/mphil-thesis/RISE/6_concl.md

 LoC[^48]).
 Developing these artifacts provided enough information to make conclusions for the initial hypotheses.

-Based on the hypotheses examined in this write-up and the original dissertation, scalable vector models can be adapted to CHERI without significant loss of functionality.
+Based on the hypotheses examined in this summary and the original dissertation, scalable vector models can be adapted to CHERI without significant loss of functionality.
 Most of the hypotheses are general enough to cover other scalable models, e.g. Arm SVE, but any differences